 - I highly recommend using St. George Terroir Gin for this drink.
 It has a unique woody flavor.
 If you can’t find this gin, try using gin with an earthy note.
 But keep in mind, other gin just won’t give the same taste.

-Want to buy St George Spirtis gin?
+- Want to buy St George Spirtis gin?
 Check out their website.
 They have store locator, and they will also help with mail order.
+But St George gin is very popular these days.
+It shouldn’t be too hard to find.